hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_cluster.html.markdown

 * `location` - (Required) Specifies the Azure Region where the Arc Kubernetes Cluster should exist.
 Changing this forces a new Arc Kubernetes Cluster to be created.

-* `distribution` - (Optional) Specifies the distribution running on this Arc Kubernetes Cluster.
-Changing this forces a new Arc Kubernetes Cluster to be created.

-* `infrastructure` - (Optional) Specifies the infrastructure on which the Arc Kubernetes Cluster is running on.
-Changing this forces a new Arc Kubernetes Cluster to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Arc Kubernetes Cluster.

 ---